l13t/icinga2_check_oom/README.md

   -m {warning,critical,default}, --mode {warning,critical,default}
                         Mode of results for this check: warning, critical, default
+  -s, --short           If this option is specified, check ignores dmesg OOM
-  -v, --verbose         Show verbose output from demsg about OOM killer events
+                          problems older then 24 hours -v, --verbose         Show verbose output from demsg about OOM killer events

 check_oom.py: v.1.0 by Dmytro Prokhorenkov